 As a PTA, graduates can work in traditional medical environments or in settings where people need to learn new ways to prevent injury or to promote health, wellness, and fitness.
 In the field, the PTA is supervised by a licensed physical therapist (PT).
 Most of the time, the PTA works with individual clients or groups under the direction of a PT.
-In the associate degree program, the student learns to act as part of the rehabilitation team, collecting data needed for the patient’s initial evaluation, carrying out selected physical therapy interventions outlined in the PT treatment plans, using technology to help people overcome disabilities, and designing activities to help people reach their goals.
+In the associate degree program, the student learns to act as part of the rehabilitation team, collecting data to determine effectiveness of patient interventions, carrying out selected physical therapy interventions outlined in the PT treatment plans, using technology to help people overcome disabilities, and designing activities to help people reach their goals.

 After completion of all classroom training on campus, and Level I Clinical Education off campus, students enter the community for Level II Clinical Education.
 The two Level II Clinical Education experiences give the student many opportunities to apply classroom training to real life situations.
 Upon successful completion of all degree requirements, the student will be eligible to sit for the National Physical Therapy Examination for Physical Therapist Assistants.
 Employment is available in a wide variety of settings in the areas of physical disabilities, pediatrics, and geriatrics, as well as in athletic facilities and wellness programs.
 In addition, after completing certain prerequisites*, graduates of this program are eligible to continue on for a Bachelor of Science degree in Business Management Technology.

-In some programs, and particularly the Allied Health and Criminal Justice programs, a criminal conviction may limit a student’s participation in a clinical or externship placement, and/or employment in the field.
+In some programs, and particularly the Health Sciences and Criminal Justice programs, a criminal conviction may limit a student’s participation in a clinical or externship placement, and/or employment in the field.

-As of May 2014, PTA graduates from 2010 to 2012 include a graduation rate of 65% and a licensure examination pass rate of 82%.
-Of those who passed the licensure examination, 99% reported that they were employed as PTAs within 6 months of passing the examination.
+As of August 2014, PTA graduates from 2011 to 2013 include a graduation rate of 65% and a licensure exam pass rate of 85%.
+Of those who passed the licensure examination, 99% reported they were employed as PTAs within 6 months of passing the examination.

 The Physical Therapist Assistant Technology program at the New England Institute of Technology is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: www.capteonline.org.